 The number of platforms where Remember the Milk is available is another astonishing feature.

 Available: Chrome, Firefox, Safari, Microsoft Edge, Mac, Windows, Linux, iOS, Android, Blackberry, Fire, Apple Watch

 Clara – meeting scheduler

-Clara is an AI email app meant to streamline your meetings, by helping you schedule and coordinate them.
+Clara is an AI email time management software meant to streamline your meetings, by helping you schedule and coordinate them.

-You’ll be able to set up meetings easily, by automating the process of arranging meetings through email.
-With Clara, each time you need to finalize agreements for a meeting, it will find a solution that fits well with everyone’s schedule.
-It will also send out follow-ups, and, finally, send out invites to attendees, before noting in everything in your calendar.
+You’ll be able to set up meetings easily by automating the process of arranging a meeting through email.
+Once you install Clara, each time you need to finalize agreements for a meeting, it will find a solution that fits well with everyone’s schedule.
+It will also send out follow-ups and invites to attendees, before noting in everything in your calendar.

-Considering that this app tackles all your meeting-related email correspondence automatically, you’ll be able to:
+Considering that this time management software tackles all your meeting-related email correspondence automatically, you’ll be able to:

 - enjoy a decluttered inbox